tim-honchel/successful-startup/README.md

 2) Accept the prompt to trust the ASP.NET Core SSL Certificate
 3) Create appsettings.json files in the Presentation project and API project.
 Add a connection string named "IdentityConnectionString" with the parameters for your local instance of MySqlServer.
 4) In order to verify user emails, set up a Gmail account with an app password, and add connection strings to the appsettings.json files named "GmailAddress" and GmailPassword."
 Alternatively, in DataLayerConfiguration.cs, change options.SignInRequireConfirmedAccount to false.
-5) Run the update-database command in the Package Console Manager.
+5) Run the add-migration and update-database commands in the Package Console Manager. (will need to temporarily manually enter the connection string on PlanDbContext.cs when adding migration)